Battery-Intelligence-Lab/BatEst/GUIDE.md

 ## d) How to Import a Dataset

 Data can be imported into MATLAB from a number of different file formats.
 For analysis via `unpack_data.m`, the data must be converted to a MATLAB table with the expected set of column headers.
 See the [DATA_PREP_GUIDE](Data/DATA_PREP_GUIDE.md) for guidelines on the expected data import process.

+Use the `data_selection` function to select particular sections of the `Dataset` according to the index of step and cycle numbers.

 ## e) How to Change the Electrode OCP Functions